613-forever/AnimeLyricsWebsite/README.md

 > Animation produced outside of Japan with similar style to Japanese animation is referred to as anime-influenced animation.
 >
 > -- [Anime - Wikipedia](https://en.wikipedia.org/wiki/Anime)

+## License

+This project AnimeLyricsWebsite, is free software under AGPL-3.0-or-later.
+You can redistribute it and/or modify it under the terms of AGPL-3.0-or-later.

+This project is distributed without any warranty or liability.

+Every derivation should be under AGPL-3.0-or-later, too.
+The license applies only to the source code.
+Any execution-generated source can be used arbitrarily.

 ## Introduction